itingtseng/pointchurner/api_docs/feature_list.md

 * When users add or remove cards or categories, the app dynamically updates the applying strategy to reflect the changes in their spending profile.

 ---

+### Let me know if you need further revisions or additional features!